 - CMS requires both an emergency plan and a communication plan - i.
 Both plans must be based on the risks identified in the risk assessment, reference the P&Ps (next section), and each plan respectively. - ii.
-EOP must address patient population and services provided during an emergency, include delegations of authority and succession plans; and, include collaborations and communications with local, state and federal officials. - iii.
+EOP must address patient population and services provided during an emergency, including delegations of authority and succession plans.
+Also include a process for collaboration and communications with local, state, and federal officials. - iii.
 Communications plan must include internal and external communications; method for sharing medical documentation with other healthcare providers for continuity of care; ability to request and provide assistance; and, include primary and alternate means of communication. - Best practice: create a comprehensive Emergency Operations Plan.
 Staff get the most out of the PROCESS of creating the plan rather than from the plan itself.

 - 1. Review existing organizational plans, protocols, procedures - 2.
-Develop a protocol for reviewing Emergency Operations Plan (EOP) and associated policies on an annual basis.
+Develop a protocol for reviewing Emergency Operations Plan (EOP) and associated policies on a biennial basis (please note that annual review remains best practice).
 This may include: - Plan maintenance section of EOP and Communications Plan - Integration of health center policy review protocols - Document as required by CMS - 3.
 Update / Develop EOP (including hazard specific annexes) - 4.
 Assess notification and communication needs / available technology - 5.
 Update / Develop Communication Plan - 6.
 Develop required contact lists - 7.
 Develop required contact maintenance protocol - 8.
 Identify primary / back-up methods for communication